lionelvillard/mknative/README.md

 ### Assigning a namespace to a tenant

-Create a namespace and then add these 2 annotations:
+Create a namespace and then add this annotation:

-- `kourier.knative.dev/listener`: the envoy listener suffix to use
 - `kourier.knative.dev/listener-port`: the envoy listener port

-There can be multiple namespaces sharing the same annotation values.
+There can be multiple namespaces sharing the same annotation value.
-Make sure that for a given listener the same port is used accross all namespaces belonging to a single tenant.

-Kourier does not check the provided values are valid and consistent (yet), so be careful.
+Kourier does not check the provided value is valid, so be careful.

-The annotations must be added before allowing the creation of Knative services in the namespace.
+The annotation must be added before allowing the creation of Knative services in the namespace.

 ### Deleting a tenant namespace